 Within four days, each team will conceptualize a meaningful question, explore available data sources, develop computation methods with statistical modeling and machine learning, validate the results, and prepare for a presentation.
 Here are my two major takeaways:

-- In a hackathon, defining a problem and exploring data should be iterative, ideally concurrent process.
+- In a hackathon, defining a problem and exploring data should be an iterative, ideally concurrent process.
 In short, we need need to find the right data to answer a meaningful question.
-However, it is questionable that whether hackathon forces us to seek “low-hanging fruits”, simply due to its limit time.
+However, it is questionable whether hackathon forces us to seek “low-hanging fruits”, simply due to its limit time.

 - During the early stage, it would be beneficial for the team to reach a consensus on the value proposition of their project.
 Specifically, what are the expected deliverable and its potential impact/ importance/ value?
 This seems to be a bottleneck for many teams that they do not have a vision of the final product (scientific discovery? hidden problem? algorithm? product?) even after defining a valid question.

 I believe these are common challenges not only for people in hackathons but in general data-driven research as well.
 These challenges worth future studies to better understand the research management strategies on interdisciplinary data project and prototyping.
 Finally, I would like to thank MIT team for having me on this event.
 I have learned so much from other researchers and glad to contribute my feedbacks to support the clinicians and data scientists in Taipei.